 Hall, M. 2002.
-Wabos North Conservation Reserve Site Visit Report.
-Unpublished Information.
+Wabos South Conservation Reserve Site Visit Report.
 Ministry of Natural Resources.
 Sault Ste.
 Marie District.
-1p.
+Unpublished information.

 Hills, G.A.
 1959.
 A Ready Reference for the Description of the Land of Ontario and its Productivity.
 Preliminary Report.
 Ontario Department of Lands and Forests.
 Maple.
 Ontario.